HEAL Connections Lived Experience Panel

 The Lived Experience Panel has 55 members total located throughout the United States.
 This gradient map indicates the states where Panel members are located.

-The overall Lived Experience Panel is made up of the Subpanels listed below.
-These Subpanels represent different Priority Populations.
+The overall Lived Experience Panel is made up of Subpanels.
+These Subpanels represent different populations.
 Through a series of virtual meetings and online surveys, a Landscape Analysis Report was developed for each Subpanel to identify key challenges and priorities, as well as communication preferences for each of their communities.
-These reports give insight on ways to share, distribute, and implement research findings and strategies related to the current opioid and pain management crises for Priority Populations.
+These reports give insight on ways to share, distribute, and implement research findings and strategies related to the current opioid and pain management crises for different populations.

 Meet Our Panel Members